Slow Cooked Greek Lamb infused with all of the flavours of Greece. Perfect for dinner parties or a bulk mid-week meal suitable for the freezer.

 - Serve with a squeeze of fresh lemon and chopped parsley.

-Yoghurt will curdle in the slow cooker.
-Extra liquid from the lamb and the yoghurt will cook the potatoes beautifully.
+- The extra liquid from the lamb and the yoghurt will cook the potatoes beautifully.